Haiti at the FIFA World Cup: Record players

 Seven players have been fielded in all three of Haiti's matches at the 1974 World Cup, making them record World Cup players for their country:

 Top goalscorers

 Both Haitian goals in FIFA World Cup history were scored by Emmanuel Sanon in 1974.
+He scored the first goal over the legendary Dino Zoff in two years.
+The Haitians, did proceed to lose, but, it was a notable moment in World Cup history.